Linguistic-Data-Consortium/penn_sound_eval/README.md

 `test_b` contains the output of SCTK using no segmentation, or rather, where each reference transcript was turned into a single segment.
 This eliminates errors that are due to differences in timestamps on otherwise correct words.
 These numbers were reported in the paper.

+# Test C

+`test_c` contains the output of SCTK on whisper trials meant to test the occurrence of hallucinations.